VinoV1999/TrackMyDay/README.md

 To show and hide few components on screen based on the condiition.
 Have implemented the concept of conditional rendering which helps to render needful components according to the user action.

 # 5. Named Export
-In authContext Named Export concepts have used to just get a practical knowledge.
+In authContext.js Named Export concepts have used to just get a practical knowledge.

 # Firebase Google Authentication
 To authenticate the user have used Firebase Google Authentication.
 This helps to authenticate the user with their google account.